peterhinch/micropython-micropower/README.md

 consumption of the voltage regulator and the charge required to recover from standby and to load and compile typical application code.

+A module ``upower.py`` is provided giving access to features useful in low power applications but not supported in firmware at the time of writing.

 Finally a suggestion is offered for an enhancement to a future Pyboard version.

 ## Use cases